Winfield Scott: Mexico City

-Unrest broke out in the days following the capture of Mexico City, but, with the cooperation of civil leaders and the Catholic Church, Scott and the army restored order in the city by the end of the month.
-Peace negotiations between Trist and the Mexican government resumed, and Scott did all he could to support the negotiations, ceasing all further offensive operations.
+Unrest broke out in the days following the capture of Mexico City, but with the cooperation of civil leaders and the Catholic Church, Scott and the army restored order in the city by the end of the month.
+Peace negotiations between Trist and the Mexican government resumed, and Scott did all he could to support the talks, ceasing all further offensive operations.
 As military commander of Mexico City, Scott was held in high esteem by Mexican civil and American authorities alike, primarily owing to the fairness with which he treated Mexican citizens.
-In November 1847, Trist received orders to return to Washington, and Scott received orders to continue the military campaign against Mexico; Polk had grown frustrated at the slow pace of negotiations.
+In November 1847, Trist received orders to return to Washington.
+Scott received orders to continue the military campaign against Mexico; Polk had grown frustrated at the slow pace of negotiations.
 With the support of Scott and Mexican president Manuel de la Peña y Peña, Trist defied his orders and continued the negotiations.
 Trist and the Mexican negotiators concluded the Treaty of Guadalupe Hidalgo on February 2, 1848; it was ratified by the U.S. Senate the following month.
 In late 1847, Scott arrested Pillow and two other officers after they wrote letters to American newspapers that were critical of Scott.
-In response, Polk ordered the release of the three officers, and removed Scott from command.
+In response, Polk ordered the release of the three officers and removed Scott from command.

-Upon the founding of the Aztec Club of 1847, a military society of officers who served in Mexico during the war, Scott was elected as one of only two honorary members of the organization.
+Upon founding the Aztec Club of 1847, a military society of officers who served in Mexico during the war, Scott was elected as one of only two honorary members of the organization.